What Is Safety Promotion Component of 4 Pillars?

 - Understand the disservice of lack of guidance from oversight agencies; and

-- Learn some non-vague, well-grounded activities for improving and monitoring promotion.
+- Learn some non-vague, well-grounded activities for improving and monitoring the promotion.